npm package discovery and stats viewer.

 curl -fsSL https://raw.githubusercontent.com/gustavodiasp/reins-method/main/install.sh | bash

-There's no need to create a parent folder containing all your projects, and no need to install REINS per-project or per-workspace: REINS wires itself into each AI agent's global config (~/.claude/CLAUDE.md, ~/.gemini/GEMINI.md, etc. — see "Supported agents" below), so every project you open with that agent automatically gets REINS's orchestrator instructions and stack detection.
-One global install covers every project on the machine, in every supported agent.
+reins install always installs to ~/.reins/.
+REINS wires itself into each AI agent's global config (~/.claude/CLAUDE.md, ~/.gemini/GEMINI.md, etc.), so every project you open automatically gets the workflow.
+One install covers every project on the machine, with every supported agent.

-Why does the installer need Node, if REINS is a bash CLI?
+Why does the installer need Node?

 How it works